 The quality of links is a priority now, as a result of the many updates to Google’s algorithm.
-Backlinks should not be created artificially but be the result of a high quality website.
+Backlinks should not be created artificially but be the result of a high-quality website.
 For this reason, search engines advice you to create good quality content, which can be shared due to its value to other users, instead of actively trying to build links.

 This is why content marketing is the key to link building today.
 A well researched and structured content will entice potential backlinkers to share and spread the content and therefore your links.
-Especially useful tools and compact information, such as check-tools, configurators, calculators, checklists, comparisons, ebooks and infographics are favourites for sharing.
+Especially useful tools and compact information, such as check-tools, configurators, calculators, checklists, comparisons, ebooks, and infographics are favorites for sharing.
 The content has to be especially developed for the target audience in order to be shared and recommended to like-minded people, as a source for articles or as a basis for their own content.